danielscholl-osdu/search/provider/search-reference/README.md

-# Search and Indexer Service
+# Search Service
-os-search-gcp is a [Spring Boot](https://spring.io/projects/spring-boot) service that hosts CRUD APIs that enable the execution of OSDU R2 domain searches against Elasticsearch.
+os-search-reference is a [Spring Boot](https://spring.io/projects/spring-boot) service that hosts CRUD APIs that enable the execution of OSDU hybrid cloud searches against Elasticsearch.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.